 Tia Tallman began working for CRJ in 2000 as a Direct Support Professional in New Hampshire.
 She became Program Coordinator in 2003.
 Tia was promoted to Assistant Director in 2012.
 She received the CRJ CEO Award in 2005 for her outstanding performance.
 Before coming to CRJ, Tia was a stay at home mom.
 She has been formed as a professional in her field through practice and training at CRJ.

 Oyeyemi began working for CRJ in 2003.
-He is currently serving on the Positive Behavioral Support (BPS) leadership team for CSMA.
-Previously Oyeyemi worked as Program Manager and Program Coordinator at CSMA.
-He graduated from the University of Rhode Island with BA in psychology and minored in general business.
-Oyeyemi graduated with the highest distinction (Summa Cum Laude) and is a lifetime member of 3 honor societies- The National Society of Collegiate Scholars, Alpha Sigma Lambda, and The International Honor Society in Psychology (PSI CHI).
+He previously held the positions of Residential Director II, Program Manager, and Program Coordinator in CRJ’s Community Strategies programs in Massachusetts and served on the Positive Behavioral Support (BPS) leadership team.
+He holds an MBA with a focus on analytics from Bryant University and a bachelor’s degree in psychology with a minor in general business from the University of Rhode Island.
+Oyeyemi graduated with the highest distinction (Summa Cum Laude) and is a lifetime member of 3 honor societies: The National Society of Collegiate Scholars, Alpha Sigma Lambda, and The International Honor Society in Psychology (PSI CHI).

 Janet began working at CRJ in 2003 as a Residential Counselor and was later on promoted to Assistant Manager, Manager, Program Coordinator and finally to her current position, Assistant Director.
 During her tenure at CRJ she has received the HRO of the Year Award, and in 2006 and 2007 she was recognized for her outstanding performance.
 In 2009 she received the CEO Award of Excellence.
 Before coming to CRJ Janet was the owner and operator of Happy Kids Daycare for six years.
 She also worked for TLC Nursing.
 Janet graduated from Shrewsbury High School and attended Quinsigamond Community College.